Libyan protesters end blockade at Waha Oil field

 He did not say exactly how the dispute had been settled at the field, which has a capacity of 120,000 barrels per day (bpd) of oil and 70 million cubic feet of gas per day.

-Waha is a joint venture between Libya's national oil corporation and U.S. companies Marathon (MRO.N), Hess Corp (HES.N) and ConocoPhillips (COP.N).
+Waha is a joint venture between Libya's national oil corporation and U.S. companies Marathon, Hess Corp and ConocoPhillips.

 Disruptions have affected the OPEC member's efforts to return to pre-war production levels of 1.6 million bpd, although output has recovered faster than expected.
 In July protesters forced the closure of three major oil terminals.